osmlab/atlas-checks/docs/checks/addressStreetNameCheck.md

 #### Live Examples

-1. Node [id:847673678](https://www.openstreetmap.org/node/847673678) has an `addr:street` value of Stykkishólmsvegur that does not match any name of surrounding roads.
+1. Node [id:847673678](https://www.openstreetmap.org/node/847673678) has an `addr:street` value of Stykkishólmsvegur that does not match any name of surrounding streets.
-2. Node [id:2416844306](https://www.openstreetmap.org/node/2416844306) has an `addr:street` value of Vitatorg that is a typo of the nearby road V**í**tatorg.
+2. Node [id:2416844306](https://www.openstreetmap.org/node/2416844306) has an `addr:street` value of Vitatorg that is a typo of the nearby street V**í**tatorg.

 #### Code Review